TFostero/CPSC210-2021W-T2/README.md

 Rocket Test Rocket launched.

-If nothing is output when the program closes it could indicate that no rockets were added to the program and that no rockets were loaded and launched.
-It could also be caused by something going wrong that causes the function that prints the log to console not being run when the program is closed.
+If nothing is output when the program closes it could indicate that no rockets were added to the program and that no rockets were loaded and launched so the event log was empty.
+It could also be caused by something going wrong that causes the function that prints the log to console not being run when the program is closed, like if the program crashes.